PorterGeo New Search GoBack Geology References

 IOCG Deposits - 70 papers

-Significant clusters of mines and deposits include:
+Significant clusters of mines and deposits as recognised in 2008 included:

-- The major Smolino (or Vatutinskii) mine which exploits the Vatutinske deposit near the town of Smolino, 60 km west of Kirovgrad, the Yuzhnoye (Pivdenne) and Kalinovske deposits which are around 50 and 100 km respectively further to the south of Vatutinsk.
+- The major Smolino (or Vatutinskiy/Vatutinskii) mine which exploits the Vatutinske deposit near the town of Smolino, 60 km west of Kirovgrad, the Yuzhnoye (Pivdenne) and Kalinovske (Kalinovskiy) deposits which are around 50 and 100 km respectively further to the south of Vatutinsk.
 Other deposits in the same vicinity include Lozovatske, Sadovokonstantinovske and Bratske.

 - The Ingulskyi (Ingulsky, Ingul'skii) mine 21 km south of Kirovgrad, which exploits the Michurinske deposit.
 The Severinske orebody is also on the outskirts of Kirovgrad.